Things I learned studying the cell cycle in cancer

 I was looking for some fun time series data to hack on.
 Turns out bike computers provide a great way to interface between your friends’ unfounded modesty and their actual rides.

 One friend was kind enough to donate some data for my entertainment.
 This friend wears spandex, rides a titanium frame road bike, and sweats a lot.
 I knew he was a strong cyclist.
 He’s also relatively consistent, which meant the data he gave me wasn’t too terribly noisy.
+But everyone forgets to turn on the computer sometimes, or forgets to charge the battery.

 FAQ: why and how I learned to code